thor-harsh/Project--Hadoop-10/README.md

-After this all worked fine jump to the python code file on getting to know about how to do integration from spark to cassandra.<br></br>
+So lets jump to the python code file on getting to know about how to do integration from spark to cassandra.<br></br>

 **Main Insights of Project**:<br></br>